GenericMappingTools/gmt/doc/rst/source/grdmath.rst

 INCIRCLE = CDIST EXCH DIV 1 LE : usage: r x y INCIRCLE to return 1 inside circle

-Note: Because geographic or time constants may be present in a macro, it is required that the optional comment flag (:) must be followed by a space.
+**Note**: Because geographic or time constants may be present in a macro, it is required that the optional comment flag (:) must be followed by a space.

 Examples